Mexico–Trinidad and Tobago relations

-Mexico–Trinidad and Tobago relations refers to the diplomatic relations between the United Mexican States and the Republic of Trinidad and Tobago.
+The nations of Mexico and Trinidad and Tobago established diplomatic relations in 1966.
 Both nations are members of the Association of Caribbean States, Community of Latin American and Caribbean States, Organization of American States and the United Nations.

 History

 Mexico and Trinidad and Tobago are two American nations with an early common history.
 Initially, both nations had been under control of the Spanish Empire.
 By 1802, Trinidad and Tobago became part of the British Empire.
 In 1962, Trinidad and Tobago became an independent nation.
 On 30 April 1966, Mexico and Trinidad and Tobago established diplomatic relations.
 In 1982, Mexico opened a resident embassy in Port of Spain, however, in 1985 Mexico closed the embassy due to financial difficulties.
 The Mexican embassy was re-opened in 1995.

 In August 1975, Mexican President Luis Echeverría paid an official visit to Trinidad and Tobago.
 During his visit he met with Trinidadian Prime Minister Eric Williams.
 In January 1998, Prime Minister Basdeo Panday paid an official visit to Mexico where he met with Mexican President Ernesto Zedillo.
 Since the initial visits, there have been a few high-level visits between leaders of both nations.

-In 2016, both nations celebrated 50 years of diplomatic relations.
+Both nations have agreed on several bilateral accords and share a commitment to the preservation and sustainability of the Caribbean Sea, and work closely in regional and international organizations.
+In 2023, both nations celebrated 57 years of diplomatic relations.